plblum/jivs/packages/jivs-configanalysis/README.md

 - countLookupKeyResults - Returns a count of matches to your query within results.lookupKeyResults.
 See "Supplying criteria" below.
 - queryLookupKeyResults - Returns an array of matches or null if none.
 The array is a flattened version of results.lookupKeyResults.
 See "Supplying criteria" below.
 - reportIntoJson - Outputs data in JSON format.
 Parameters are:
 	+ valueHostCriteria - To include all valueHostResults, supply true.
 To omit valueHostResults, supply false or null.
-See "Supplying criteria" below.
+To supply a query, see "Supplying criteria" below.
 	+ lookupKeyCriteria - To include all lookupKeyResults, supply true.
 To omit lookupKeyResults, supply false or null.
-See "Supplying criteria" below.
+To supply a query, see "Supplying criteria" below.
 	+ includeCompleteResults - When true, include the complete explorer.results object.

 - reportToConsole - Outputs data to console.
 See reportIntoJson() for parameters.
 In addition: